 MOVE Wellness has experienced trainers who can help you workout safely and effectively and provide accommodation for any injuries or nagging pains.
 Talk to your trainer about your personal goals for the movement that matters in your life so we can support you in achieving those goals.
 MOVE offers private training in-person or online as well as MOVE Livestream with interactive livestream group classes you can take from the comfort and privacy of your own home.
 In addition, MOVE On Demand offers programs and classes you can access whenever and wherever you want.

 Call us today at 734-224-2560 to learn more or start now online to schedule in-studio.
-We also have a 14 day free trial of MOVE Livestream classes you can take advantage of.
+You can even get your first MOVE Livestream FREE today!

 About the Author: Davy Darnton